hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 - Their own collection of photos through the dashboard

 ###Update
-Users are able to update their email or password.
+Users are able to update their password.

 ###Delete
 Users are able to delete their own photos or comments